araiprepress/illustrator_javascript/README.md

 ### connectSeparatedTextFrames.jsx
 Concatenate textframes scattered apart.
 Connecting order is simply from left to right.

+### clippingPathFillandStroke.jsx
+Set clipping paths' fill and stroke to none, and copy the same path, not to change the preview

 ## Note
 - We shall not be liable for any damages that may result from downloaded data.